-The budget system of Georgia "is the combination of budget policies and procedures regulated by legal acts for the mobilization and use of funds to carry out the functions of the Central, Autonomous Republics, and Local Governments", which are regulated by the Budget Code of Feorgia.
+The budget system of Georgia is the "combination of budget policies and procedures regulated by the legal acts for the mobilization and use of funds to carry out the functions of the Central, Autonomous Republics and Local Governments".
+The budget system is regulated by the Budget Code of Georgia.